Crypto Jobs List Blog

 This vacuum has caused a ton of demand for people who can help catch scammers and track the flow of stolen funds efficiently and the available jobs for these Crypto Forensics Investigators or Crypto Sleuths are rising fast.

-But first, what exactly is Crypto Forensics Investigation?
+But First, What Exactly is Blockchain Forensics Investigation?

-Crypto forensics is the art of analyzing crypto transactions to identify illegal activities and track criminals on the blockchain network.
+Blockchain forensics, or crypto forensics, is the art of analyzing cryptocurrency transactions to identify illicit activities and track criminals on the blockchain network.

-Crypto investigators use various tools and SOPs to analyze transactions across chains, wallets, smart contracts, movement across bridges and everything in between to uncover any fraudulent activity and trace the people behind it.
+Crypto investigators use various tools and SOPs, including blockchain intelligence techniques, to analyze blockchain transactions across chains, wallets, smart contracts, movement across bridges, and everything in between to uncover any fraudulent activity and trace the people behind it.

-They are also whistle-blowers on shady activities that might be going on within a project.
+They are also whistle-blowers on shady activities, such as potential money laundering, that might be going on within a project.

 A deep understanding of: